theodorecurtil/real_time_dashboarding/README.md

 First thing we will do is connect Druid to our Kafka cluster to allow the streaming ingestion of this topic and store it in our real-time database.

 We will do this using Druid's UI at [http://localhost:8888](http://localhost:8888).
-Below we show how to create the streaming ingestion spec step by step, but note that the ingestion spec can simply be posted using Druid's rest API as a json.
+Below we show how to create the streaming ingestion spec step-by-step, but note that the ingestion spec can simply be posted using Druid's rest API as a json.

+### Design the Stream Ingestion Spec

-The first step is to click the `load data` button and select the `Streaming` option.
+The first step is to click the `Load data` button and select the `Streaming` option.

 ![](./pictures/streaming_spec_1.png)